AMBarbosa/AtlasMamPor/README.md

 shiny::runGitHub("AtlasMamPor", "AMBarbosa")
 ```

-You can also **use the app online** at [shinyapps.io](https://ambiogeo.shinyapps.io/atlasmampor/).
+You can also [**use the app online**](https://ambiogeo.shinyapps.io/atlasmampor/).
 You'll be able to interactively create maps such as this one on wolf occurrence records in Portugal:

 ![](imagens/example.JPG)